Game review

 I bought it on PC for ONLY 6,59 €.
 That's a good price for a game.
 Go get it on Steam, it's also available for Nintendo Switch.

-I also recommend watching this video if you're interested in the process and behind the scenes of indie video games.
-It's very well structured and explained by Adam Robinson-Yu himself.
+I also recommend watching this video if you’re interested in the process and behind-the-scenes of indie video games.
+It’s very well structured and explained by Adam Robinson-Yu himself.